Frank Jenkinson: Early life and family

 Born in Barrowby Vale on 16 December 1882, Jenkinson was the second of two sons of George Augustus Jenkinson (died 1929) and his wife Mary Elizabeth (1845–1936), a native of Saltfleetby near Louth.
 The elder Jenkinson's family had lived in Barrowby for generations; he was educated at Sedgebrook Grammar School and farmed at Barrowby until he was 60 (initially with his father), before moving to the larger Highfield Farm at Great Gonerby in about 1905.
 A staunch churchgoer, he represented Great Gonerby on Kesteven County Council for nine years, sat on the Parish Council and chaired the Gonerby Conservative Association.
 His elder son was George Augustus Jenkinson, of Old Somerby, who also served on Kesteven County Council.

 On 21 April 1920, Francis Jenkinson married his cousin, Mary Pleasance Cummings (died 1952), a daughter of Rev. T. S. Cracknell, vicar of Sutton St James.
 She was a widow: her first husband, Dr W. G. Cummings, of Ealing, had died in 1917 while fighting in France in the Royal Army Medical Corps.
 Her only child, Elizabeth Pleasance "Betty" Cummings, was born of the first marriage.
 In 1938 she married Dr Herbert Beaton Giles (died 1953), son of Rev. Charles Giles, of Aberdeen.
 By 1952, she had married again, to John Norton, a Grantham solicitor.
 On 21 June 1954, Jenkinson married for a second time, to Mary Wilson, who had lived in East Yorkshire before residing at Great Gonerby for a year prior to the marriage.

 Career

 Rural District Council

 Jenkinson joined the National Farmers Union in 1910.
 He was elected a member of the Grantham Rural District Council (later West Kesteven Rural District Council) in 1913, representing the Gonerby division.
-He became the district council's vice-chairman in 1925 and the its chairman in 1928, and served continually for 35 years until 1963, continuing after the rural district merged with the Claypole RDC in 1931.
+He became the district council's vice-chairman in 1925 and its chairman in 1928, and served continually for 35 years until 1963, continuing after the rural district merged with the Claypole RDC in 1931.
 Over the course of his career, he served on every committee in the council and chaired each of them.
 At the end of 1964 the Council presented him with a silver casket and inscribed scroll to commemorate his 50 years' service as a councillor, which was thought to be a national record.